shashidhar-bm/peigon/ARCHITECTURE.md

 ## Overview

-This Postman clone is built with React, TypeScript, and styled-components, following a clean architecture pattern with clear separation of concerns.
+This application is built with React, TypeScript, and styled-components, following a clean architecture pattern with clear separation of concerns.

 ## Architecture Layers